-Our ears are built to listen to sound coming towards us from all angles.
+Our ears are built to listen to the sound coming towards us from all angles.
 This sound is used by our bodies to even decode dimensions and distance as well as directional information.

 The Good Old Days of Stereo